Follow my step-by-step guide to learn how to start a blog in 2024 and make money online.

 How to structure your blog post?

-Whether it is a list post or a beginner’s guide, you need to structure and format your blog post.
+Whether a list post or a beginner's guide, you need to structure and format your blog post.
 The better the readability of the post, the more time readers will spend on your blog.
 Having the right structure also ensures Google indexes your blog content effectively.

 Here are my tips for structuring your blog post –